bhyland/ccsqa2025-play-at-home/README.md

 Each chat has access to the same project documents but performs a different role.
 Make sure you restate the role clearly (“You are the QC tester…”) each time you start a new chat for consistent behavior.

+> [!TIP]
-> [!Tip] Optional (ChatGPT Projects): After pasting each agent prompt, click “Pin” to keep it visible at the top of the chat.
+> Optional (ChatGPT Projects): After pasting each agent prompt, click “Pin” to keep it visible at the top of the chat.

 ### Step 3: The Fast Feedback Loop